 Prepare your case and file your lawsuit.

 First, our lawyers will gather evidence in support of your claim that another’s negligence caused your injuries.
-Depending on the details of your accident, this evidence may include medical records, trucking company logs and photos of your vehicle.
+Depending on the details of your crash, this evidence may include medical records, trucking company logs and photos of your vehicle.
 We may also speak with witnesses, industry experts and accident reconstruction specialists who can provide insight into the cause of the crash.

 Then, we will use this information to draft a legal document known as a complaint.
-In the complaint, we will include information about the accident, how the defendant (the person or company being sued) acted negligently and the compensation you should receive for your losses.
+In the complaint, we will include information about the wreck, how the defendant (the person or company being sued) acted negligently and the compensation you should receive for your losses.
 This complaint will be filed in a court in Georgia, officially beginning your lawsuit.

 Negotiate any settlements.